Alternative Funeral Ideas to Make the Day Personal & Memorable

-Depending on your religious beliefs, the funeral ceremony can take many different formats.
+Depending on your beliefs, a funeral ceremony can take many different formats.

 There are no legal requirements for the form a funeral/memorial ceremony must take, and so once the death certificate and registration have taken place, it’s up to you to decide how to mark the committal and where.

-The majority of people in the UK still use a religious minister to conduct the funeral at the crematorium or burial ground, but increasingly so, secular/civil celebrants or even family members are leading the way to some very personal and fitting farewells.
+The majority of people in the UK still use a religious minister to conduct the funeral at the crematorium or burial ground, but increasingly so, families are coming up with modern and alternative ways to celebrate a life.

-- Alternative Funerals to Make the Day personal
+- Alternative Funeral Ideas to Make the Day Personal & Memorable

 The slightly awkward question of what to do with your body when it’s no longer needed by you, usually leads people down the traditional route – church/cemetery burial, or cremation, via the local undertakers.

 You may have lived a splendid life and are thinking of what will happen after you bid the world goodbye.
 Burial and cremation are the most popular ways in which the bodies of the dead are disposed of.
-However, there are some non-religious alternatives to burial and cremation which are still splendid ideas.
+However, there are endless alternatives to burial and traditional cremation which are still splendid funeral ideas.

 A cheaper alternative to a traditional cremation is a direct cremation.
 The growing trend is basically a cremation without a service.